Remarkable Romani – Astonishing Works By and About the Community

 Although trying to define the art of a diverse and geographically spread minority group is problematic, it is essential to bring these artists into the mainstream.
 We want to share with you just a few gems from the history of Romani art and highlight some of its brightest contemporary stars.

 The word “Roma” is increasingly used as a generic description, including by Amnesty International and the United Nations.
 But we acknowledge that Gypsy, Roma, Romani, and Traveller people have diverse origins, that they have the right to self-identify and to have their chosen designation respected.

 It is important to say that many of us have had a long-standing problem with the category ‘Roma artist.’
 None of us wanted to accept this category, we all wanted to be artists without an ethnic label… But we all have come to understand that there is a need for the category of Roma art to be created, although it is not entirely pleasant to us personally.

 Tomkova, Denisa, “Romani Feminism in Works of Female Roma Artists,” Secondary Archive.

 Medieval Indian Origins

 Not to be confused with Romanians (people from the country Romania), Sinti, Gitano, Cygan, Romanes, Romanichal, Nachins, Minceir, and Kale are just a few of the groups (or tribes) found within this community.
 The Romani have been in Europe for over 600 years and can be settled or nomadic.
-Often called a nation without a homeland, genetic research and linguistic evidence seems to indicate a medieval Indian origin for the early Romani.
+Often called a nation without a homeland, genetic research and linguistic evidence seem to indicate a medieval Indian origin for the early Romani.
 The spoken languages are believed to have Sanskrit origins.